comsystan/comsystanj/description/Description3DVolume.md

 - Note: Image volumes can be visualized with Fiji's 3D viewer (Plugins/3D Viewer)
 - Note: Fiji sometimes displays oversaturated grey values.
 Workaround: Image/Color/Edit LUT... and press 2x Invert

+### 3D Filter
+- Image volume filtering
+- 8bit grey or RGB color image volume
+- Gaussian blur
+  - Sigma can be set
+- Mean, Median
+  - Size of kernel can be set
+- Low-pass, High-pass with FFT
+  - Radius (Cutoff frequency) can be set

 ### 3D Box counting dimension
 - Fractal dimension is computed with 3D box counting
 - This is a direct expansion of the 2D algorithm